NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/GUI/README.md

 We noticed that the website looks different on different machines, this is because Professor De St Germaine used px as a unit for defining the size of components instead of vw and vh.
 We chose not to change this because this would require a lot of time (finding all components and figuring out how to convert to vw and vh).
 Please just use a zoom percentage which seems right.
+We also noticed that stylecop is giving a warning in mangage nuget dependencies.
+This is how it came with the starter code so we did not fix it as we assumed it was needed.

 # Assignment Specific Topics
 We decided to make various design decisions.For example we decided to: